Brian-S-Park/Bash-Clean-motd/README.md

-A simple, clean opening message that displays the operating system version, date, one of the various quotes, and whether or not an update is available.
+   A simple, clean opening message that displays the operating system version, date, a quote of the day, and whether or not an update is available.
 The quotes will change depending on the day of the week and can be edited in the /quotes folder.
-The update message will not appear unless there is an update immediately available to preserve a clean looking terminal.
+The "Available updates" message will not appear unless there is an update immediately available to preserve a clean looking  terminal.
 Below is an example of what your terminal can look like as well.
 I used the tool jp2a by cslarsen (https://github.com/cslarsen/jp2a) to create an ascii image of the ubuntu logo and the ascii image is avialable in the /ascii folder.
-The current code is formated for a 100x34 window but I plan on writing a piece of code that will center the text.
-It was a fun littl project to introduce myself to bash scripting.
+The current code has been updated to center the message depedning on any terminal screen size.It was a fun little project to introduce myself to bash scripting.
 Thank you for checking out my project!

 	Example: